top of page

 Jenni V.png

-Jenni Vondrak received her MSW from UW-Madison, and has been a community and school social worker in the Madison area for over 20 years.
-She most recently was Student & Family Engagement Specialist at West Middleton Elementary.
 Jenni is passionate about creating school environments where students feel safe, loved and worthy - where they can be their whole selves and can discover and nurture their passions and talents, while also learning to be a compassionate member of the community.

 Jenni’s hobbies include reading, being on the water, playing board games and watching sports with her family.
 She also spends time learning more about dismantling structural racism, and believes we can and should use our privilege for progress towards a more equitable and just society where everyone can thrive.